gokulmInfy/m2x-launchpad-energia/README.md

 ```

-In the M2XStreamClient, 4 types of API functions are provided here:
+In the M2XStreamClient, following types of API functions are provided here:

-* `send`: Send stream value to M2X server
+* `updateStreamValue`: Send stream value to M2X server
+* `postMultiple`: Send multiple stream values to M2X server
-* `receive`: Receive stream value from M2X server
+* `listStreamValues`: Receive stream value from M2X server
-* `updateLocation`: Send location value of a feed to M2X server
+* `updateLocation`: Send location value of a device to M2X server
-* `readLocation`: Receive location values of a feed from M2X server
+* `readLocation`: Receive location values of a device from M2X server
+* `deleteValues`: Delete stream values on M2X server

 Returned values
 ---------------